readingcapital/readingcapital.github.io/volume-1/chapter-20-commentary.md

 lower the wage (688).
 To explain this:

 > From the law stated above, namely that the price of labour being given, the
-> needed to maintain him/herdaily or weekly wage depends on the quantity of
+> daily or weekly wage depends on the quantity of labour expended, it follows,
-> needed to maintain him/herlabour expended, it follows, first of all, that the
-> needed to maintain him/herlower the price
-> of labour, the greater must be the quantity of labour, or the longer must be
+> first of all, that lower the price of labour, the greater must be the quantity
-> needed to maintain him/herthe working day, for the worker to secure even a
+> of labour, or the longer must be the working day, for the worker to secure
-> needed to maintain him/hermiserable average wage.
-The low
+> even a miserable average wage.
+The low level of the price of labour acts here
-> level of the price of labour acts here as a stimulus to the extension of the
+> as a stimulus to the extension of the labour-time.
-> labour-time.
 (688)

 However, longer working hours also bring down the price of labour.